vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 <a name="step-1"></a>

 ## Step 1.
-Connect to the Defender for Cloud Apps portal
+Access Microsoft Defender for Cloud Apps

-To verify licensing and to connect to the Defender for Cloud Apps portal, see [Quickstart: Get started with Microsoft Defender for Cloud Apps](/cloud-app-security/getting-started-with-cloud-app-security).
+To verify licensing and to connect to the Defender for Cloud Apps portal, see [Get started with Microsoft Defender for Cloud Apps](/defender-cloud-apps/getting-started-with-defender-cloud-apps).

 If you're not immediately able to connect to the portal, you might need to add the IP address to the allow list of your firewall.
-See [Basic setup for Defender for Cloud Apps](/cloud-app-security/general-setup).
+For more information, see [Basic setup for Defender for Cloud Apps](/defender-cloud-apps/general-setup).

-If you're still having trouble, review [Network requirements](/cloud-app-security/network-requirements).
+If you're still having trouble, review [Network requirements](/defender-cloud-apps/network-requirements).

 <a name="step-2"></a>